irisdaniaj/MLOps_project/exam_report/README.md

 --- ![workflow](https://github.com/irisdaniaj/MLOps_project/assets/68902693/6ce904e2-0bf9-4220-89f3-9d3f6194d403) ---

+--- The starting point of our diagram is the Conda in which we set the enviroment and retrieve all the requirements.
+Moving on to our Pytorch application, we get the model from ultralytics, we use Hydra and Weight and Bias respectely for manage hyperparamets and experiment tracking.
+Everything in a Docker following the Cookiecutter structure.
+To perform Continuos integration the project has been pushed to a Github repo.
+We also constructed an API for user inference. ---

 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**